Homogeneity of the Photocathode in the Hamamatsu R15458-02 Photomultiplier Tube: Experimental setup and measurement method

 The measurement was performed inside three Helmholtz coils compensating the for the Earth's magnetic field.
 The custom-built coils produce a field with relative deviations of less than $1\%$ over the entire volume of the PMT.
 This ensures that magnetic field inhomogeneities do not affect the measurements and renders the results independent of the position and orientation of the PMT.

 The photocathode was scanned with the light always parallel to the axis of the tube (figure~\ref{fig:expsetup:grid} left) on a grid of $\SI{1.2}{mm} \times \SI{1.2}{mm}$.
 The coordinate system used in this work is shown on the right side of figure~\ref{fig:expsetup:grid}.
-After being triggered with the function generator, the anode signal of the PMT (waveform) was digitised with an oscilloscope\footnote{PicoScope 6404C} and then directly analysed with a computer.
+After the trigger of the function generator, the anode signal of the PMT (waveform) was digitised with an oscilloscope\footnote{PicoScope 6404C} and then directly analysed with a computer.
 Here, the voltage and arrival time of the minimum of the waveform were stored and the portion within $\pm \SI{15}{ns}$ around the minimum was integrated.
 This results in a pulse charge in Weber, which is converted to Coulomb by dividing it by the oscilloscope's input resistance of $\SI{50}{\ohm}$.
 At each grid position, \SI{45000} waveforms were measured.

-The shape of PMT pulse can be characterised by its length (FWHM) and by its rise and fall times, the latter defined by the times required for the signal to cross two successive voltage thresholds.
-The threshold levels chosen in this work were $\SI{20}{\percent}$ and $\SI{80}{\percent}$ of the pulse amplitude as depicted on the right side of figure~\ref{fig:expsetup:counts}.
+The shape of a PMT pulse can be characterised by its length (FWHM) and by its rise and fall times, the latter defined by the times required for the signal to cross two successive voltage thresholds.
+The most common definition is using the $\SI{10}{\percent}$ and $\SI{90}{\percent}$ of the pulse height.
+However, since the average pulse amplitude is between 7 to $\SI{10}{mV}$, the $\SI{10}{\percent}$ level lies often inside the baseline noise of the oscilloscope, especially in low amplitude pulses.
+Therefore, the threshold levels chosen in this work were $\SI{20}{\percent}$ and $\SI{80}{\percent}$ of the pulse amplitude as depicted on the right side of figure~\ref{fig:expsetup:counts}.
 The crossing times were estimated by interpolating between the sample points of the waveform.

+As depicted in the right plot of figure~\ref{fig:expsetup:counts}, the transit time of the PMT is the time between the photon absorption in the photocathode and the arrival of the pulse.
+Since in this setup the absolute time of the light emission is unknown, in this work the transit time is always presented relative to a reference time.
+The transit time spread (TTS) is commonly defined either as the standard deviation or the FWHM of the transit time distribution.
+In the following, the TTS will refer to the former, the standard deviation.
+Since the arrival time of the pulse is taken at the pulse minimum, variations of the pulse shape (pulse length, rise time and fall time) have only a small impact on the calculated TTS.

 The scan was performed in the areas defined by $\sqrt{x^2+y^2}<\SI{41}{mm}$ which is larger than the projected area of the photocathode ($r=\SI{40}{mm}$).
 This ensures that the entire front of the PMT is measured.
 In the analysis, only grid points with a sufficient number of measured pulses were considered.
 The minimum count chosen was $\SI{10}{\percent}$ of the average number of pulses measured in the central region of the PMT ($r<\SI{30}{mm}$).
 On the left side of figure~\ref{fig:expsetup:counts}, the number of pulses measured for each grid point from an exemplary measurement is depicted.
 By comparing it with the frontal image of the PMT (see right side of figure~\ref{fig:expsetup:grid}), many of the internal elements of the PMT can be identified.
 This is due to reflections of light from these elements, which allows multiple crossing of the beam with the photocathode.